kimenyu/tutorial-snapshot/README.md

 SQL,
 Git.
 Contact

-If you would like to get in touch with me to discuss potential projects or opportunities, please feel free to reach out to me through my email: njorogekimenyu@gmail.com.
  📫 How to reach me via email njorogekimenyu@gmail.com, on twitter @njorogekimenyu and on LinkedIn Joseph Njoroge

 <!---